usharma123/CodeCLI/README.md

 - **UI**: Ink (React for CLIs)
 - **AI**: OpenRouter API (Claude Sonnet 4.5)
 - **Testing**: PyTest (Python), JUnit 5 (Java)

+ Remaining Work (15%):
+  The full integration requires refactoring the get_coverage function to:
+  - Capture test counts and coverage metrics in variables (not just in result string)
+  - Build TestRunState object after parsing
+  - Compare with previous run and inject warnings
+  - Auto-generate TEST_REPORT.md

+  Current Status: The infrastructure is in place (TestStateManager, helper functions, imports), but the get_coverage function needs refactoring to properly integrate state tracking.